Giving your notice of marriage or civil partnership

 A notice is only valid for one year, so you can only give your notice up to twelve months before your ceremony.
 You must get married or form a civil partnership at the place named on your marriage notice.
 If you want to change the venue for your ceremony you will need to give a new notice.

-You will need to pay the notice fee when you book your appointment.
+You will need to pay the notice fee of £35 per person when you book your appointment.
 Please ensure that you have a debit or credit card available.

 Documents you must provide